Is there a real difference in the type of water you use?

 This brings us to the question of distilled water or deionized water.

 Distillation will remove minerals and bacteria and many organics, but may not remove all oils and VOCs (volatile organic chemicals) from the water as they can carry over in the steam.
 Deionization removes minerals, oils, and VOCs but will not remove bacteria, sugars and other organics.
 Past arguments have been made for and against the use of both types of purification methods when electroplating making the choice a confusing one.
-The good news is commercially available distilled and deionized water are now made using multistage purification systems.
+The good news is commercially available bottles of distilled water and deionized water are often made using multistage purification systems.

 Activated charcoal filters, ultraviolet sterilization and other methods are used to eliminate the bacteria, VOCs and organics left behind by single step purification methods.
 So either distilled or deionized bottled waters are well-suited for you electroplating needs.